quickbird-uk/QuickbirdUWPDashboard/README.md

 Work on this functionality has not yet begun.
 We will aim to provide examples with Arduino Due and Leonardo

 ## Supported Deployments
+We suppport use of the app on the following

 * Windows 10 Pro on a generic computer
+* **[Latte Panda](http://www.lattepanda.com/)** a board with embedded Arduino Leonardo Controller.
+An RTC must be added for any serious work
+* **[UP Mini PC](http://www.up-board.org/up/)** which can make sense if you add an [Arduino Hat](https://www.dfrobot.com/product-1211.html)
-* Windows 10 IoT Core on a Raspberri Pi (graphs will be slow)
+* Windows 10 IoT Core on a Raspberri Pi (Testing only)

-## MCU Guide
-This section will be completed with reccomended hardware and approach to making arduino-based hardware that talks to the app.
+* Windows 10 IoT Core on Dragonboard 410c (has no RTC, so is only of limited use).
+* One day we will have a .Net core deployment with [Avalonia as UI](https://github.com/AvaloniaUI/Avalonia), so you'll be bale ot deploy this on any linux machine.
+But that is faaar down the road.

 ## Virtual Device
-To test the app and server components, use the virtual device
+To test the app and server components, use the virtual device option in setting.
+However, activating this option  in more than one instance of the applicaiton at the same time will result in weired sync issues, as they will be producing data for the same device, and the server won;t know which data to choose. .

+## This app is not meant to
+#### Run in the background
+We do not accept dealing with problems that will arise from running this app in the background while the user is torrenting porn or installing yet another virus.
+If you are not prepared to dedicate at least one of those cheap set-top boxes, then this isn't for you.

+####  Support headless mode
+Headless linux-boxes are cheaper, but there is always something wrong with them - they run out of disk space, your forgot the IP address, someone stepped on them, etc. Whatever the case - average dude at the factory can't see what's happening, and can't fix a problem by clicking buttons.

+#### Run the actual control loop
+The app will never contain the actual control loop, i.e. it will never respond to readings from a sensor to change setting on one of the actuators.
+The reason for this is simple - first the app should not be a safety-critical component of hte system, it's crash and restart should have no effect. second is that your system has failure modes known only to you.
+For isntance, we've seen systems where a disconnected PH probe will report a reading of 14, and activating pumps based on this information would cause disaster.
+Only you as developer of the hardware can know of these details and should manage them.

 # Server
 The server is currently written on ASP.net 4.6 and is due for replacement with ASP.net core.
-The REST API is due to be replaced with a Websocket-based system.
+The REST API is due to be replaced with a Websocket-based system

+# Fiancial Matters
+We are currently seeing if the

+# Our Commitment
+* Keep the app open source
+*  We may or may not keep the server component open source

 # Development